-Now that we've set up the platform from which the orchestra will be conducted, the next step is to set up the mechanisms to get key members of the orchestra together and to ensure that the music they play is harmonious and synchronised.
+Now that we've set up the platform from which the orchestra will be conducted, the next step is to set up the mechanisms to get key members of the orchestra together and to ensure that the music they play is harmon ious and synchronised.

-7. Action Step 4: Establish internal mechanisms for developing and applying integrated disaster risk management policy, planning and practice among municipal departments and other municipal entities in the metropolitan municipality: The Municipal Interdepartmental Disaster Risk Management Committee
+7. Action Step 4: Establish internal mechanisms for developing and applying integrated disaster risk management policy, planning and practice among municipal departments, District Management Areas and other municipal entities in the district municipality: Municipal Interdepartmental Disaster Risk Management Committee